Kentico/xperience-by-kentico-kentico-migration-tool/KX13.NET48.Extensions/README.md

 # KX13.NET48.Extensions

 > **Minimal User Interaction:** This project provides API controllers for .NET Framework 4.8 KX13 instances.
-Most users only need to copy this project to their source instance - no modification required.
+Most users only need to copy the controller file to their source instance - no modification required.

 ## Purpose